 Insurance reimbursement for addiction care is a complex issue and represents the fusion of political conflict, economic measures, and public health.
-Parody law requires that addiction conditions be treated with the same degree of insurance coverage as all other general health problems.
+Parody law requires treatment for addiction conditions be with the same degree of insurance coverage as all other general health problems.
 One of the ongoing concerns about insurance coverage for recovery treatment is mismatches in levels of care.
 Many insurance carriers do not actually use the ASAM criteria in determining health needs for different forms of treatment.
 They have independent criteria to determine medical necessity for such avenues as residential care or medical detoxification.
 They also tend to emphasize intensive outpatient services and philosophies of ‘failed lower attempts at treatment’ before deciding to authorize higher levels of care.

 In contrast to some of the advanced addiction literature, there seems to be a considerable push by insurance carriers to move people to less structured environments as quickly as possible.
 This plays out often in the residential treatment world where a person may have reached stable medical detoxification after 3-5 days of 24/7 care and becomes unauthorized to continue at that residential level, even if the total program designed for the person were a 30-day or more path.
-The insurance company will cite that the continued 24/7 support in classical rehab is not medically necessary, despite clinical evidence that the more structured time people have is positively correlated with maintaining sobriety in the future.
+The insurance company will cite that continued 24/7 support in classical rehab is not medically necessary, despite clinical evidence that more structured time people positively correlates with maintaining sobriety in the future.

 More recent issues with the opioid epidemic and the treatment industry have included in-bred approaches to addiction care, biased referrals with significant kick-backs for getting someone into rehab, and revolving door practices.
 Some of this connects to the pure abstinence approach of many addiction treatment centers.
 As you could probably guess, rejection of MAT options for care is common in the treatment world, but this seems to be changing towards multi-faceted approaches, especially with such a lethal disease on our hands.

 Lack of scientific rigor in the industry has promoted primarily 12-step referrals for people following 30-day residential stays.
-This practice stems from the historical links between residential care facilities and the peer support programs.
+This practice stems from the historical links between residential care facilities and peer support programs.
 Beginning in the 1950s in St. Paul, Minnesota, the practice of inviting AA groups into the addiction sanitariums was useful and cost-effective.
-The classical residential treatment program is called the “Minnesota Model” as a testament to these practices.
+This classical residential treatment program is the “Minnesota Model”, named as a testament to these practices.
 While very beneficial to those people who followed through with meeting attendance following rehab, the attrition rate was overall too high.
 When combined with opioid tolerance and amplified cravings approaching discharge, the mortality rate for opioid addicts is actually 3-4 times baseline upon checking out of rehab.